-The various tests performed do not allow us to identify the distinctive asset of ACOS vs. CO2_OC2_FOCA in our system: either the data density, the data precision, the data trueness, the accuracy of the auxiliary data (averaging kernels) or a combination of these qualities at once.
+ACOS and CO2\OC2\FOCA exploit the same OCO-2 spectra.
+The various tests performed do not allow us to identify the distinctive asset of ACOS in our system, but the dramatic increase in the CO2\OC2\FOCA data volume since CRDP#6 now excludes a too low data density.
+The following hypotheses remain: the data precision, the data trueness (linked both to the quality of the physical retrieval scheme and to its empirical bias-correction), the accuracy of the auxiliary data (averaging kernels), or a combination of these qualities at once.
+These hypotheses implicitly involve the retrieval quality control.
 Detailed sensitivity tests could be performed for this.

-CO2_OC2_FOCA's distinct advantage compared to ACOS is its representation of multiple scattering effects in the radiative transfer in a form that is not costlier than absorption.
-In preparation for the Copernicus CO2 Monitoring Mission that will provide even larger amount of data than OCO-2, CO2_OC2_FOCA represents an important achievement.
-In this context and resources permitting, it would be important to document its performance with more detail in order to help prioritize future developments.
+CO2\OC2\FOCA's distinct advantage compared to ACOS is its representation of multiple scattering effects in the radiative transfer in a form that is not costlier than absorption.
+In preparation for the Copernicus CO2 Monitoring Mission that will provide even larger amount of data than OCO-2 (Pinty et al., 2017), CO2\OC2\FOCA represents an important achievement.
+To a smaller extent (in terms of data volume), the same can be said of CO2\TAN\OCFP.
+In this context and resources permitting, it would be important to document their performance in more detail in order to help prioritize future developments.

-For CH4, the only data product in CRDP#6 that covers the whole globe more than one full year is CH4_S5P_WFMD.
-In order to expand the scope of this assessment, the operational S5P retrieval using the RemoTeC algorithm (hierafter referred to as CH4_S5P_SRON) has been included in the assessment, as well as the pre-operational RemoTeC product based on Lorente et al. (2021), referred to as CH4_S5P_SRONt.
-Furthermore, some initial comparison of the GOSAT-2 retrievals (CH4_GO2_SRFP and CH4_GO2_SRPR) have been included as well.
-While these retrievals are only currently available for nine months, too short a period to perform global inversions, this first impression already provides some user feedback.
+For CH4, product CH4\S5P\WFMD, using TROPOMI measurements from S5P, is not the only data product that covers multiple years.
+In order to expand the scope of this assessment, the operational S5P retrieval using the RemoTeC algorithm (hierafter referred to as CH4\S5P\SRON) has been included in the assessment, as well as the pre-operational RemoTeC product based on Lorente et al. (2021), referred to as CH4\S5P\SRONt.
+Furthermore, some initial comparison of the GOSAT-2 retrievals (CH4\GO2\SRFP and CH4\GO2\SRPR) have been included as well.
+When the related assessments have been carried out, these retrievals were only available for 18 months, but a first assessment of the products was carried out.

-The comparison beging by comparing the XCH4 products to an inversion optimized using measurements from 31 flask measurement sites around the world.
+The comparison begins by comparing the XCH4 products to an inversion optimized using measurements from 31 flask measurement sites around the world.
 This is a rather limited dataset, but it is what is available over the time period in question.
-In fact, the most recent satellite retrievals are available considerably earlier than in-situ measurements, which is a limitation when assessing retrievals less than a year after the measurement time.
+In general, satellite retrievals are available for use with much less lag time than are contemporaneous in-situ measurements, which is a limitation when assessing retrievals less than a year after the measurement time.

 The comparison of the surface-optimized concentration fields with the satellite products shows a systematic offset with a latitudinal dependence.
-This is likely largely due to errors in the transport model with respect to poorly represented tropopause height and stratospheric gradients.
+This is likely largely due to errors in the transport model due to poorly represented tropopause height and stratospheric gradients.
 In order to not map this transport error onto the resultant fluxes, a 2nd order polynomial correction is applied.
-Assessing the shape of this correction shows that the latitudinal gradients of the CH4_S5P_WFMD and CH4_S5P_SRONt retrievals from the commissioning phase (prior to April 2018) are rather different than the same months in following years.
-Encouragingly, the derived bias corrections between retrievals over ocean and land for CH4_S5P_WFMD are essentially identical, showing no evidence of a land-sea bias.
-The derived bias corrections for the GOSAT-2 products are also similar to that for CH4_S5P_SRON retrieval, particularly at higher latitudes, suggesting some problems in the retrieval, potentially related to snow cover.
-While some of the high- and low-albedo errors were for the Essential Climate Variable (ECV) Greenhouse Gases (GHG) Version 2.0 corrected in the pre-operational retrieval CH4_S5P_SRONt, this product shows anomalously low values for some regions for days in 2020, particularly in April and May.This type of spatially and temporally consistent systematic error has particularly severe impacts in the context of inverse modelling.
+Assessing the shape of this correction shows that the latitudinal gradients of the CH4\S5P\WFMD and CH4\S5P\SRONt retrievals from the commissioning phase (prior to April 2018) are somewhat different than the same months in following years.
+After this, the shape of the bias correction is roughly stable for each month, allowing for a bias correction to be projected onto more recent satellite measurements, when surface measurements are not available as a constraint.
+No land-sea bias is seen in the derived bias correction for CH4\S5P\WFMD, and the two different GOSAT-2 retrievals (SRFP and SRPR) also result in similar curves.
+Some larger differences are seen for the CH4\S5P\SRON retrieval, particularly at higher latitudes, suggesting some problems in the retrieval, potentially related to snow cover.